 In Liverpool, Metal work out of Edge Hill Station, the world’s oldest active passenger railway station.
 Metal completed a major renovation of the previously empty, historic buildings in 2009.
 The original 1836 Engine House, Boiler Room and Accumulator Tower now serve as a cultural and creative hub for artists, the neighbourhood and Merseyside, carrying on the building’s proud history of innovation, aspiration and technology.

 We curate an exciting programme of international and UK artists in residence, host week-long, residential talent development labs for artists from mixed disciplines and run a wide range of events, exhibitions and participatory projects that connect artists to audiences and audiences to artists.

-Our regular programme includes our music-sharing event Vinyl Station, residencies with artists like Matthew Herbert and Laurel Halo, Future Station, our artists’ development network and Film Station.
+Our regular programme includes free movies at Film Station, participatory projects in our local area, residencies with artists like Matthew Herbert, Laurel Halo and Marcus Coates, and Future Station, our artists’ development network .
 We also create projects in partnership with Liverpool Biennial and other partners across the city, and maintain a garden created by volunteers.

 Our buildings also house a number of artist’s studios and incubation space for start-up creative businesses.

 Edge Hill Station is one stop from Liverpool’s mainline station, Lime Street.
 Step off the train straight into Metal’s buildings on Platform One.
 Trains run approx. 4 every hour.

 Buses No. 26 and 27 run to Tunnel Road.
 No. 14, 61, 78, 79, 79c and 79d run to Wavertree Road from Queens Square Bus Station.

 Up to date travel information can be found at www.merseytravel.gov.uk.

 There is limited free parking available on the cobbled approach leading to the station.

 Download directions here.